MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, negatif olmayan bir öğe sayısını tanımlar.
+Tür negatif olmayan öğe sayısını açıklar.

 ### <a name="example"></a>Örnek